danielchatfield/wordpress-raven-auth/README.md

 wordpress-raven-auth
 ====================

-A raven authentication plugin for WordPress
+A raven authentication plugin for WordPress.